Hoyasumii/avengers-endgame/README.md

 TONY STARK: That was terrible.
 Now you have a chance to win.
 [Nebula flicks the paper football towards Tony]

 TONY STARK: And... you've won.
 Congratulations.
-[Tony reaches his hand out to shake Nebula's h
+[Tony reaches his hand out to shake Nebula's ha